-- Interest rate risk: fluctuations in the level and volatility of interest rates or the shape or curvature of the yield curve or spread relationships, - Inflation risk: fluctuations in actual or implied inflation rates. - Equity risk: fluctuations in the level or volatility of equity investments. - Property risk: fluctuations in the level or volatility of property values. - Currency risk: fluctuations, including translation risk, in the level or volatility of currency exposures and - Alternative investments risk: fluctuations in the level or volatility of alternative investment exposures (other than those detailed above).
+- Interest rate risk: fluctuations in the level and volatility of interest rates or the shape or curvature of the yield curve or spread relationships, - Inflation risk: fluctuations in actual or implied inflation rates. - Equity risk: fluctuations in the level or volatility of equity investments. - Property risk: fluctuations in the level or volatility of property values. - · Currency risk: fluctuations, including translation risk, in the level or volatility of currency exposures and - Alternative investments risk: fluctuations in the level or volatility of alternative investment exposures (other than those detailed above).

-The Company is exposed to property price risk and interest rate risk through its loans to customers.
-This exposure has significantly reduced following the sale of the mortgage portfolio to PAC, including a commitment by PAC to purchase all future loan segments at the discretion of the Company's Board.
+The Company is exposed to property price risk and interest rate risk through existing loans, and additional loan drawdowns, to existing customers.
+This exposure significantly reduced following the sale of the mortgage portfolio to PAC in 2023, including a commitment by PAC to purchase all future loan segments at the discretion of the Company's Board.